mjbuckley/city-weather-match/datainfo.md

-## DATA INFO
+## Data Info

-This file contains explanations and examples about the data files in the src/data directory.
+This file contains explanations of and examples about the data files in the src/data directory.
+The files themselves are created in a separate project, [format-weather-data](https://github.com/mjbuckley/format-weather-data).
+View that project repo for information on how they are created.

-### WEATHER.JSON
+### weather.json

 weather.json is a file of all stations and their weather data.
-In the app this is used as const named stationsObj.
+In the app it is used as const named stationsObj.
 It takes the form of:

 ```
 { station1: {info}, station2: {info}, etc. }
 ```

-### EXAMPLE STATION IN WEATHER.JSON
+### Example Station in weather.json

 ```
 "USW00093044":{